NMaasch/Homework1/README.md

 Chair Object with applied Texture

 One Skylight with white light,
-One Point Light with light Pink color,
+One Point Light with  Pink color,
-One Directional Light with dark Pink Color
+One Directional Light with Yellow Color